jayanth71/Sales_analysis/README.md

 # Sales Analysis
-Performing data analysis using pandas library
+Performing data analysis using jupyter notebook and the pandas library.

 ## Setup